KrunalKadtan/JavaScript/Notes.md

 cards.pop()
 console.log(cards)  // [4, 7]
 ```
+We can remove first element of the array using `shift` method.

 - We can use for loop similarly as we use in C programming language.